 5. Easter cards

 If you want to play with colors a little bit more, you could create Easter cards using your baby’s footprints.
 Your baby will love stepping into the color and leaving footprints.
-Be creative and think of different objects where you can use the footprints, such as the making of rabbit’s legs, etc. Just imagine grandma’s face when she receives an Easter card from her grandson or granddaughter.
+Be creative and think of different objects where you can use the footprints, such as the making of rabbit’s legs, etc. Just imagine grandma’s face when she receives this Easter card from her grandson or granddaughter.
 Priceless!
 Of course, make sure you use a large piece of paper to cover the entire rug as your baby might suddenly start running around the house with colored feet.

 6. Easter potato stamping